tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 --------------

-The ns-3 LTE model is a software library that allows the simulation of LTE networks.
-The process of performing such simulations typically involves the following
+The ns-3 LTE model is a software library that allows the simulation of LTE networks, optionally including the Evolved Packet Core (EPC).
+The process of performing such simulations typically involves the following steps:
-steps:

  1. *Define the scenario* to be simulated
  2. *Write a simulation program* that recreates the desired scenario topology/architecture.
-This is done accessing the ns-3 LTE model libraryusing the ``ns3::LenaHelper`` API defined in ``src/lte/helper/lena-helper.h``.
+This is done accessing the ns-3 LTE model library using the ``ns3::LenaHelper`` API defined in ``src/lte/helper/lena-helper.h``.
  3. *Specify configuration parameters* of the objects that are being used for the simulation.
 This can be done using input files (via the ``ns3::ConfigStore``) or directly within the simulation program.